-8.127.11 This is the risk of a reduction in cash flows into the Fund, or an increase in cash flows out of the Fund, or both, which can be linked to changes in the membership and, in particular, a shift in the balance from contributing members to members drawing their pensions and employer activity where an employer consolidates its LGPS membership in another fund, leading to a transfer out of the Fund.
+8.12 This is the risk of a reduction in cash flows into the Fund, or an increase in cash flows out of the Fund, or both, which can be linked to changes in the membership and, in particular, a shift in the balance from contributing members to members drawing their pensions and employer activity where an employer consolidates its LGPS membership in another fund, leading to a transfer out of the Fund.
 Changes in the funding position and hence (secondary) employer contributions can also affect the cashflow position since it is not always possible to deliver complete stability of contributions.
 Changes within the public sector and to the LGPS itself may affect the maturity profile of the LGPS and have potential cash flow implications.
 For example,

-- 8.12.17.11.1 budget cuts and headcount reductions could reduce the active (contributing)- membership and increase the number of pensioners through early retirements; - 8.12.27.11.2 an increased emphasis on outsourcing and other alternative models for service delivery may result in falling active membership (e.g. where new admissions are closed or scheduled employers establish wholly owned companies which do not fully participate in the LGPS), - 8.12.37.11.3 public sector reorganisations may lead to a transfer of responsibility between different public sector bodies, (e.g. to bodies which do not participate in the LGPS or in the Fund),

-- 8.12.47.11.4 scheme changes and lower member contribution rates or a change in the contribution bands, which may be agreed as part of the Scheme Advisory Board cost management process or otherwise, maywill lead to lower contribution income if lower member contributions which may not be immediately matched by higher employer contributions; - 8.12.5 7.11.5 an increase in opt-outs and the take up of the 50/50 option (which are currently considered to be an increased risk due to current cost of living pressuresether on affordability grounds or to avoid tax charges) will reduce member contributions to the Fund.
+- 8.12.1 budget cuts and headcount reductions could reduce the active (contributing) membership and increase the number of pensioners through early retirements; - 8.12.2 an increased emphasis on outsourcing and other alternative models for service delivery may result in falling active membership (e.g. where new admissions are closed or scheduled employers establish wholly owned companies which do not fully participate in the LGPS), - 8.12.3 public sector reorganisations may lead to a transfer of responsibility between different public sector bodies, (e.g. to bodies which do not participate in the LGPS or in the Fund), - 8.12.4 lower member contribution rates or a change in the contribution bands, agreed as part of the cost management process or otherwise, may lead to lower contribution income if not immediately matched by higher employer contributions; - 8.12.5 an increase in opt-outs and the take up of the 50/50 option (which are currently considered to be an increased risk due to current cost of living pressures) will reduce member contributions to the Fund.

-8.137.12 The Administering Authority seeks to maintain regular contact with employers to mitigate against the risk of unexpected or unforeseen changes in maturity or other changes leading to cashflow or liquidity issues.
+8.13 The Administering Authority seeks to maintain regular contact with employers to mitigate against the risk of unexpected or unforeseen changes in maturity or other changes leading to cashflow or liquidity issues.